match-studio/5-LED-Snake-Game-for-beginners/README.md

 ## main code
 ```cpp
 ```
+## 🤝 Contributing

+You can help make this project better.
+Here are some ways to contribute:

+### 📝 Improve the documentation
+Fix spelling mistakes.
+Make instructions clearer.
+Translate to your language.
+Add more details about the circuit.

+### 🔧 Improve the hardware
+Make a better schematic.
+Design a PCB.
+Find cheaper components.
+Suggest better wiring.

+### 💻 Improve the code
+Add new features.
+Make the code faster.
+Add comments.
+Fix bugs.
+Make it work with more boards.

+### 📸 Share your build
+Take photos of your version.
+Record a video.
+Send them to me.
+Show how you built it differently.

+### 🐛 Report problems
+Tell me if something doesn't work.
+Let me know if instructions are confusing.
+Report bugs in the code.

+### 💡 Suggest new ideas
+Tell me what features you want.
+Suggest improvements.
+Ask questions.

+#### How to send your changes
+Fork this repository.
+Make your changes.
+Send a Pull Request.
+I will review and add it.

+Or message me directly with your ideas.

+You don't need to be an expert.
+Even testing and reporting helps.

 ## donate
 If you like this project and want to support me, I'm 13 years old and I make projects with limited equipment.
 Even a small donation helps me buy more parts.